 The basic rule for determining wether something is a security is the “Howey test,” which states that a security is “an investment of money in a common enterprise with a reasonable expectation of profits to be derived from the entrepreneurial or managerial efforts of others.”
 In its response letter, Kik claims kin is not a security according to the Howey test, because Kik never marketed its ICO as an investment.

 “Simply put, Kik did not offer or promote Kin as a passive investment opportunity.
 Doing so would have doomed the project, which could only succeed if Kin purchasers used Kin as a medium of exchange (rather than simply holding it as a passive investment).
 Accordingly, Kik marketed Kin, not as an investment opportunity, but rather as a way to participate in a fundamentally new way for consumers to access digital products and services, and for innovative developers, and their users, to be compensated for the value they provide.”

 But Kik’s main rebuttal is that kin is a currency—so securities laws don’t apply.

 Let’s take a look at Page 11 of the 1934 Securities Exchange Act.
 It says:

 “The term ‘‘security’’ means any note, stock, treasury stock, security future, security-based swap, bond, debenture, certificate of interest or participation in any profit-sharing agreement… but shall not include currency or any note, draft, bill of exchange, or banker’s acceptance which has a maturity at the time of issuance.”

 Lawyers will have to debate how to define kin.
-But just as the SEC’s Munchee order in December 2017 made it clear that simply calling a token a “utility token” does not unmake it a security, calling a token a “cryptocurrency” may prove equality as futile—especially, if the token doesn’t actually work as a currency.
+But just as the SEC’s Munchee order in December 2017 made it clear that calling a token a “utility token” does not unmake it a security, calling a token a “cryptocurrency” may prove equally as futile—especially, if the token doesn’t actually work as a currency.